 Ryder’s involvement in the 1926 match held at Wentworth led to the founding of the Ryder Cup.
 Although Ryder had hoped that the event would be the 1st Ryder Cup match, it was agreed upon that match was not to be an unofficial competition.

 The first official Ryder Cup event was held in 1927 in Massachusetts at the Worcester Country Club.
-This time round, the American team won and was presented with Ryder Cup.
+This time around, the American team won and was presented with Ryder Cup.
 This was the first official Ryder Cup competition.

 The Most Notable Ryder Cups